Vittv/study/README.md

 # Study Documentation

 Welcome to my study repository!
 Here, I document my learning journey through various courses, lessons, and projects in the field of programming and web development.
->All courses below offer certification (aside from TOP)
+>All courses below offer certification (aside from The Odin Project)

 ## Finished Courses